 When a member of a department (faculty or staff) initiates a New Course or a Course Change edoc via CARMIn, the electronic document is automatically routed to the next person in the approval chain, who is either the Chair or the Director of Undergraduate Studies (DUS) of the department.
-The Chair or DUS can approve the request or return it—with comments—to the initiator.
+The Chair or DUS can approve the request or return it-with comments-to the initiator.
 Once the Chair or DUS approves a request, it is then routed to the College.
-David Halloran, the Assistant Dean for Undergraduate Curriculum, and John Lucaites, the Associate Dean for Arts and Humanities and Undergraduate Education, review requests in consultation (if necessary) with appropriate members of the Committee for Undergraduate Education (CUE).
+John Lucaites, the Associate Dean for Arts and Humanities and Undergraduate Education, and David Halloran, the Assistant Dean for Undergraduate Curriculum, review requests in consultation (if necessary) with appropriate members of the Committee for Undergraduate Education (CUE).
 Courses that are eligible to carry graduate credit will also need to be approved by the Graduate Division and the University Graduate School.
 Most course proposals can be approved at this stage.
 Proposals that raise significant questions of policy or pedagogy, however, may be brought before the full committee, which may ask the department to clarify their recommendations.

 Please remember the following when using CARMIn:

-- Please do not “recycle” course numbers.
-Using an “old” course number to refer to a new course creates duplication in the system-wide Course Catalog and is confusing for advisors and students.
+Please do not "recycle" course numbers.
+Using an "old" course number to refer to a new course creates duplication in the system-wide Master Course Inventory and can be confusing for advisors and students.
 Before proposing a new course or course change, departments should discuss the specific revisions and potential overlaps with other units that may be affected.
-Finally, prior to submission, be sure to reserve a new number for the course by contacting University Student Services and Systems (formerly Student Enrollment Services); email: USSScrct@indiana.edu.
+Finally, prior to submission, be sure to reserve a new number for the course by contacting University Student Services and Systems (formerly Student Enrollment Services); email: USSScr

 On the first workday of each month, a remonstrance list including all courses recently submitted to CARMIn will be distributed system-wide.
 Any faculty member or department with questions or concerns about a proposal on the list has a 30-day (strictly enforced) period to "remonstrate."
 Reasons for filing a remonstrance include